TikTok’s Influence: From Social Engagement to Social Revolution

 - The platform provides users with an array of creative tools and filters to enhance their videos.

-- It features an algorithmic feed that tailors content to each user’s preferences based on their interactions and viewing history.
+- It uses an algorithmic feed that tailors content to each user’s preferences.
+This is based on their interactions and viewing history.

 - It offers various opportunities for businesses to reach their target audience through influencer collaborations, advertising, and even in-app shopping features.

 So, you know what TikTok does and how it works.
-Maybe you’re considering selling your product or service using the platform, but how exactly do you do that?
+Maybe you’re considering selling your product or service using the platform.
+How exactly do you do that?

 Step 1: Understand your audience

 This is the most important step when trying to sell something.
-If your audience isn’t on the platform, it would be pointless investing your time and money selling your product.
-Analyse demographics, interests and trends to identify the audience most likely to be interested in your products or services.
+If your audience isn’t on the platform, it would be pointless investing your time and money here.
+You should analyse demographics, interests and trends to identify the audience most likely to be interested in your products / services.
 This will help you to tailor your content appropriately.

-And don’t worry if your target market isn’t Gen Z. Whilst 39% of TikTok’s demographic are aged 18-24, its appeal is widening.
-There are people from every generation represented on the app, in a wide array of communities from #witchtok, to #watercult, to the ever-popular #dancetok.
+Don’t worry if your target market isn’t Gen Z. Despite 39% of TikTok’s demographic being aged 18-24, its appeal is widening.
+There are people from every generation represented on the app, in a wide array of communities.
 Explore the niche communities relevant to your business.

-If Gen Z are your people, it is worth bearing in mind that for them, TikTok is the new Google.
-In their own research, Google found that almost 40% of young people don’t go to Google Maps or Search for discovery, instead turning to apps like Instagram and TikTok.
-If you’re promoting a product or a business that might appeal to the younger generation, TikTok would certainly be a good place to start.
+If Gen Z are your people, it is worth noting that for them, TikTok is the new Google.
+In their own research, Google found that almost 40% of young people don’t go to Google Maps or Search for discovery.
+They turn to apps like Instagram and TikTok instead.
+If you’re promoting a product or a business that might appeal to the younger generation, TikTok is certainly a good place to start.